Gerrit Wolsink: Suzuki years

+Later career

 Despite his performance, the Suzuki team released both Wolsink and De Coster at the end of the 1979 season, citing the desire to hire younger riders.
 Noyce and Malherbe were 10 years younger than the 32 year old Wolsink.
 In 1979, he worked as the stunt double for actor Rutger Hauer in the motocross scenes in the Paul Verhoeven film Spetters.
 He returned to race for the Maico team for the 1980 season however, by then the Japanese motorcycle manufacturers had begun to open a technological gap over the European manufacturers and the Maico motorcycles were no longer competitive.
 At the season ending 1980 Motocross des Nations event, he helped the Dutch team take runner-up position behind the powerful Belgian team.

 Wolsink received sponsorship from Honda of Netherlands for the 1981 season with the assistance of his former teammate, De Coster, who had been hired by Honda in 1980.
-He competed in his final World Championship race at the 1981 500cc Luxembourg Grand Prix at the age of 34.
-Wolsink won 22 individual heat races and 15 Grand Prix overall victories during his career in the Motocross World Championships.
-He was a two-time 500cc Class Vice Champion (1976, 1979} and an eight-time 500cc Dutch motocross national champion (1968, 1970, 1971, 1973, 1974, 1976-1978).
+He competed in his final World Championship race at the 1982 500cc British Grand Prix at the age of 35.
 Wolsink also competed in enduro events for the Honda team.
 He rode a Honda to win the four-stroke class at the 1981 International Six Days Enduro (ISDT) and was a member of the winning Dutch team at the 1984 International Six Days Enduro.

 After his motocross racing career, Wolsink returned to the Netherlands to resume his dental career.
 He restores old motocycles, mainly motocross bikes and brings them to auctions in Las Vegas, Nevada every year.

+Career overview

+Wolsink won 22 individual heat races and 15 Grand Prix overall victories during his career in the Motocross World Championships.
+He was a two-time 500cc Class Vice Champion (1976, 1979} and an eight-time 500cc Dutch motocross national champion (1968, 1970, 1971, 1973, 1974, 1976-1978).
+Wolsink was a member of twelve Dutch Motocross des Nations teams (1967, 1969, 1970, 1972-1975, 1978-1982) and four Trophée des Nations teams (1970, 1975, 1978, 1979).